crodrigoquero/C4Imaging/README.md

 4. __Cannot install two services with the same name__: No comments.
 Windows will not let you to do such a thing.

-5. __No Message Broker in services level__: Los servicios solo procesan archivos y mantienen un log de a lo largo de su vida.
-No son responsables de lanzar notificaciones de ningun tipo, lo cual es trabajo para otro componentes del sistema, que es responsables de monitorizar, configurar y administrar los servicios de un determinado WorkFlow.
+5. __No Message Broker in services level__: The services only process files and keep an operational log during their their lifes.
+They are not responsible for launching notifications of any kind, which is work for other components of the system, which are responsible for monitoring, configuring and managing the services of a certain WorkFlow.

 ## Posible project evolution